samyak24jain/jointly-trained-transformer/README.md

 # Joint Multi-Task Training with Transformers

-This repository provides the code, data and scripts for jointly training a [vanilla transformer](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf) model from scratch.
+This repository provides the code, data and scripts for jointly training a [vanilla transformer](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf) model from scratch in PyTorch.
 We train the model to learn two tasks simultaneously.

 ## Tasks:
 - BIO Slot Tagging (multi-class token classification)